Prize-hunting in Princeton

 Tables are piled high at the market.

-Flea market: It's held 6 a.m. to 1:30 p.m.
+Flea market: It's held 6 a.m. to 2 p.m.
 Saturdays in City Park, on the east side of town.
-It opens the third Saturday in April and continues through the third Saturday in October.
+It opens in late April and continues through early October.

 The Pizza Factory also serves Italian dishes.
 The Mecan River Lodge serves steaks, fish, chicken and pasta in a log-beamed dining room.